Skip to main content

 The pituitary gland is designed to respond to rhythmic, pulsatile signals from the hypothalamus.
 A GnRH agonist, however, provides a constant, high-amplitude signal.
 Initially, this leads to a “flare” effect, a temporary surge in LH, FSH, and consequently, testosterone or estrogen.

 Within a few weeks, this unrelenting stimulation leads to the downregulation and desensitization of GnRH receptors on the pituitary’s gonadotrope cells.
 The cells essentially become unresponsive, leading to a dramatic drop in LH and FSH secretion.
 This effectively shuts down the primary signal for the testes or ovaries to produce sex hormones, achieving the desired therapeutic state of hypogonadism.
-The experienced during this period are a direct consequence of the brain adapting to this low-steroid environment.
+The cognitive effects experienced during this period are a direct consequence of the brain adapting to this low-steroid environment.

 Clinical Applications and Cognitive Considerations